-However, many of us in web development have forgotten this.
-Instead, we design based on trends and preferences.
+However, many of us in web development and UI design have forgotten this.
+Instead, we design UI's based on trends and preferences.
 And while this may turn out award-winning designs (not for me…), usability often goes out of the window.

 It’s something I am guilty of.

 In its simplest form, a mental model is an idea we hold on how something we experience should work.
-If your product looks similar to something they are already familiar with, they will expect your product to work in the same way.
+If your UI design looks similar to something they are already familiar with, they will expect your product to work in the same way.